 - Your symptoms do not improve after using this medicine for 1 week or if they become worse.

 - Your short-acting inhaler does not seem to be working as well as usual and you need to use it more often (eg, you use 1 whole canister of the short-acting inhaler in 8 weeks time, or you need to use 4 or more inhalations of the short-acting inhaler for 2 or more days in a row).

 - You have a significant decrease in your peak flow when measured as directed by your doctor.

 This medicine should not be used together with similar inhaled medicines such as arformoterol (Brovana®), budesonide/formoterol (Symbicort®), formoterol (Foradil®, Perforomist®), indacaterol (Onbrez®), or salmeterol (Serevent®).

-This medicine may increase your risk to have pneumonia.
-Call your doctor right away if you start having increased sputum production, change in sputum color, fever, chills, increased cough, or increased breathing problems.
+Patients with COPD may be more likely to have pneumonia when taking this medicine.
+Check with your doctor right away if you start having increased sputum (spit) production, change in sputum color, fever, chills, increased cough, or increased breathing problems.

-This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
-Paradoxical bronchospasm may be life-threatening.
+This medicine may cause paradoxical bronchospasm, which may be life-threatening.
 Check with your doctor right away if you have coughing, difficulty breathing, or shortness of breath after using this medicine.

 Check with your doctor right away if blurred vision, difficulty in reading, or any other change in vision occurs during or after treatment.
 Your doctor may want you to have your eyes checked by an ophthalmologist (eye doctor).